 #16 – War Horse

-Mommy Bear’s Opinion – Watching the trailer my initial thought was the movie was about a bond between a young boy and a horse during a time of war.
+Mommy Bear’s Family Movie Review – Watching the trailer my initial thought was the movie was about a bond between a young boy and a horse during a time of war.
 But it was actually more of a war movie with horses in it.
 I think this movie is too intense for younger children, but older children and adults will like it.
 Overall I enjoyed this movie, but it was not favorite.

 Summary – Based on the Tony award-winning Broadway play, and set against the sweeping canvas of World War I, this deeply heartfelt story begins with the remarkable friendship between a horse named Joey and his young trainer Albert.
 When they’re forced apart by war, we follow Joey’s extraordinary journey as he changes and inspires the lives of everyone he meets.